romcal/romcal/README.md

 Where the importance or rank of the celebration is in descending order (Solemnity being of highest importance and weekday being the lowest).

 Types play an important role in determining which celebration should take precendence over another when two or more celebrations coincide on the same date.
+Certain celebration types will also have different liturgical colors applied to them.

-### Celebration Titles
+### Celebration Titles <a name="titles"></a>
 On top of having a celebration type, liturgical dates may also have one or more titles of significance assigned to it.

 For example, the feast of [Saint Catherine of Siena](https://en.wikipedia.org/wiki/Catherine_of_Siena) is assigned the titles `PATRON_OF_EUROPE` (for national calendars of countries in Europe only) and `DOCTOR_OF_THE_CHURCH` due to those titles being conferred on her by the Church.